 A reliable production path starts with artwork review and ends with cartons packed to the retailer's spec.
 The typical sequence is brief review, digital proof, sample or strike-off if needed, production, quality control, then freight booking.
 Fewer decision points usually mean a faster order.

-For straightforward jobs, artwork review and proofing often take 1-2 business days.
-If a sample or strike-off is required, add several more business days depending on decoration method and fabric availability.
-Production commonly runs 12-20 business days after proof approval, though queue depth and shipping method can push that longer.
+For straightforward jobs in 2026, artwork review and proofing often take 1-2 business days after complete files are received.
+If a sample or strike-off is required, add several more business days depending on decoration method, fabric availability, and approval speed.
+Production commonly runs 12-20 business days after proof approval for standard orders, though queue depth, custom trims, packaging complexity, and shipping method can push that longer.

 Late changes are the biggest schedule risk.
 A new logo file, a different Pantone callout, a revised label count, or a changed carton mark can reset part of the timeline.
 The best protection is clear spec approval before proofing and fast sign-off once the proof arrives.

-QC should be specific: logo placement, stitch consistency, patch alignment, color matching, closure inspection, barcode readability, and carton count verification.
+QC should be specific: logo placement, stitch consistency, patch alignment, color matching, closure inspection, barcode readability, hangtag accuracy, polybag condition, and carton count verification.
 For wider distribution, carton condition matters too.
 Scuffed cartons and crushed brims are a receiving problem, not just a cosmetic one.

 What dependable support looks like on repeat retail orders

 Repeat orders reveal whether the vendor actually kept the important details.
 Did they save the approved thread color?
 Was the label placed in the same spot?
 Did the carton count match the receiving spec?
+Was the same cap body used, or did the crown shape change slightly between runs?
 That kind of consistency keeps a program easy to reorder instead of turning each restock into a cleanup project.

-Dependable support is mostly recordkeeping: saved artwork, documented placement notes, known carton configuration, and a clear reference to the approved sample.
+Dependable support is mostly recordkeeping: saved artwork, documented placement notes, known carton configuration, approved sample references, barcode instructions, and clear notes on fabric, trim, and thread colors.
 It also helps when the supplier can coordinate adjacent items, especially if the brand is ordering cartons, inserts, or display-ready accessories through Custom Packaging Products.

 Next steps to prepare artwork, counts, and purchase order

-Before requesting pricing, gather the actual job in one place: cap silhouette, target quantity, color split, logo artwork, decoration method, and packaging or labeling needs.
-If the order needs retail tags, barcode stickers, carton marks, or inserts, include that up front so the quote reflects the full scope.
+Before requesting pricing, gather the actual job in one place: cap silhouette, target quantity, color split, logo artwork, decoration method, packaging needs, and labeling requirements.
+If the order needs retail tags, barcode stickers, carton marks, inserts, or split shipping, include that up front so the quote reflects the full scope.

 Use this checklist to reduce back-and-forth: